sbarham/dsrt/README.md

 ## What is it for?

 __Neural DSRT__ is all about building end-to-end dialogue systems using state-of-the-art neural dialogue models.
-It is a new project (it was born at the University of Maryland towards the end of March, 2018), and it still has a lot of growing to do.
+It is a new project (born at the University of Maryland in the waining days and weeks of March, 2018), and it still has a lot of growing to do.

 In order to help that growth along, we adopt a few guiding principles liberally from [Keras](https://github.com/keras-team/keras):